wenzeslaus/forestfrag3d/README.md

 build the Docker image (this should take around 2 seconds) and than run the script (use `&&` for executing both commands in one line).
 For some scripts like the ones creating images, you many need to change the working directory with `-w`.
+Unless you delete the output files ahead, you will need to set the global overwrite flag using environmental variable.
 Here is a complete example:

     docker build -t forestfrag3d . \
         && docker run --rm \
             -v /home/.../ffdata:/data \
+            -e GRASS_OVERWRITE=1 \
             -w /code/images \
             -it forestfrag3d \
             grass /data/grassdata/nc_location/PERMANENT --exec \
                 /code/comparison_images.sh

 ## Files